wimalopaan/opentx/README.md

 FlySky FS-i6X don't have a software controlled shutdown button.
 Do not switch off radio when you see `▫` (small square) icon in top right corner of main screen.
 It indicates that settings are not yet saved.
 Wait until it disappears or use "Save all" option from main screen popup menu.

 When to use "Save all" option:
-* When you don't want to wait until square icon disapper before shutdown.
+* When you don't want to wait until square icon disappear before shutdown.
 * With USB connected - when USB is connected then settings are not stored with standard delay.
 * To save timers.